OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/05_Ethics_V4.md

 # 👥 Pillar 1: Human Rights and Digital Dignity

-## Core Principle: AI as Human Rights Enabler
+@competencyHighlight(Core Principle: AI as Human Rights Enabler)

 **UNESCO Framework:** AI in education must respect and protect human rights, ensuring that technology serves human dignity rather than compromising it.